Deep Neural Network Approximation Theory: Weyl-Heisenberg dictionaries

 \begin{remark} Note that Lemma \ref{NNGaussian} establishes an approximation result that is even stronger than what is required by Theorem \ref{GaborSystemsRep}.
 Specifically, we achieve $\eps$-approximation over all of $\R^d$ with a network that does not depend on the shift parameter $x$, while exhibiting the desired growth rates on $\mathcal{M}$ and $\mathcal{B}$, which consequently do not depend on the shift parameter as well.
 The idea underlying this construction can be used to strengthen Theorem~\ref{GaborSystemsRep} to apply to $\Omega=\R^d$ and generator functions of unbounded support, but sufficiently rapid decay. \end{remark}

-We conclude this section with a remark on the neural network approximation of the real-valued counterpart of Gabor systems known as local cosine bases \cite{grochenig:2000GaborApprox,grochenig2013foundations} and consisting of cosine-modulated and time-shifted versions of a given generator function.
-The techniques developed in this section, mutatis mutandis, show that neural networks provide Kolmogorov-Donoho optimal approximation for all function classes that are optimally approximated by local cosine bases (generated by functions that can be approximated well by neural networks).
-Specifically, we point out that the proof of Theorem \ref{GaborSystemsRep} explicitly constructs neural network approximations of time-shifted and cosine- and sine-modulated versions of the generator $g$.
-As identified in Table~\ref{table_opt_exp}, local cosine bases provide optimal non-linear approximation of modulation spaces \cite{feichtinger:1981ModulationSpaces,grochenig:2000GaborApprox} and of balls of finite radius in the Segal Algebra.
-Finally, we note that similarly the techniques developed in the proof of Theorem~\ref{GaborSystemsRep} can be used to establish optimal representability of Fourier bases.
+We conclude this section with a remark on the neural network approximation of the real-valued counterpart of Gabor dictionaries known as Wilson dictionaries \cite{grochenig:2000GaborApprox,grochenig2013foundations} and consisting of cosine-modulated and time-shifted versions of a given generator function, see also Appendix~\ref{Modulation_tail}.
+The techniques developed in this section, mutatis mutandis, show that neural networks provide Kolmogorov-Donoho optimal approximation for all function classes that are optimally approximated by Wilson dictionaries (generated by functions that can be approximated well by neural networks).
+Specifically, we point out that the proofs of Lemma \ref{NNmodulation} and Theorem~\ref{GaborSystemsRep} explicitly construct neural network approximations of time-shifted and cosine- and sine-modulated versions of the generator $g$.
+As identified in Table~\ref{table_opt_exp}, Wilson bases provide optimal nonlinear approximation of (unit) balls in modulation spaces \cite{feichtinger:1981ModulationSpaces,grochenig:2000GaborApprox}.
+Finally, we note that similarly the techniques developed in the proofs of Lemma \ref{NNmodulation} and Theorem~\ref{GaborSystemsRep} can be used to establish optimal representability of Fourier bases.